avanzosc/odoo-addons/purchase_partner_company/README.rst

 Purchase Partner Company
 ========================

-* New domain in purchase order object on partner field.
+New domain in purchase orders on partner field.

-  Only supplier companies are shown in this field.
+* Only supplier companies are shown in this field.

 Bug Tracker
 ===========